 - Encourages self care.
 We are used to the passive care we experience through conventional medicine.
 Practicing yoga requires you get involved in caring for your own body.
 No one is going to hold your body in the poses for you!
 You begin to make the connection that your commitment to moving makes you feel better.
 You are able to take a huge part in healing your body.

-Our yoga classes are 1-2pm every Monday, Wednesday and Friday; and Tuesdays from 7:15-8:15pm.
+Our yoga classes are 1-2pm every Monday, Wednesday and Friday.
 Our classes are non intimidating and welcome never-ever, beginner, and experienced yogis.